-WSO2 API Manager admins can add new throttling policies and define extra properties to the throttling policies.
-To get started, click on the level of throttling that you want to add a new policy to:
+WSO2 API Manager admins can add new rate limiting policies and define extra properties to the rate limiting policies.
+To get started, click on the level of rate limiting that you want to add a new policy to:

-You can add advanced throttling policies to both APIs and resources.
+You can add advanced rate limiting policies to both APIs and resources.

 - Sign in to the Admin Portal using the URL

 https://localhost:9443/adminand your admin credentials (admin/admin by default).

 - Click Advanced Throttling under the Rate Limiting Policies section to see the set of existing rate limiting tiers.

 To add a new tier, click Add New Policy.

 Fill in the required details and click Add.